 These are the University's official policies regarding Student Employment.
 As an employer you must be familiar with these policies in order to comply with University, state and federal regulations.

 Any student enrolled for at least one credit hour at ASU may use the service.
-Students will contact the employer directly by following the instructions on the job posting.
+Students will submit application, resume, cover letter, and three references by following the instructions on the job posting.
 All job postings will be reviewed by the Student Employment Office within 48 hours and will remain active until closed by the employer.
 ASU is an Equal Opportunity employer.
 Employers may request to take their position off of the student gateway after 48 hours or after they have three candidates in their candidate folder.
 Email email@example.com with the job req number.

 This is a free service for employers to advertise their part-time off campus job opportunities.
 Any student enrolled for at least 1 credit hour at ASU may use the service.
 Students will contact the employer directly by following the instructions on the job posting.
 Since this information is also available to the general public, you may receive inquiries from individuals who are not ASU students.
 All job postings will be reviewed by the Student Employment Office within 48 hours.
 Accepted job postings will remain active for 30 days or until closed by the employer.